UKHomeOffice/lev/apps/ui/lev-help.md

-# Help with LEV
+# Help using LEV

-If you spot a problem with any page or function of this website, please let us know.
+If you spot a problem with any page or function of this website, please let us know, using the contact methods below.

 The LEV service is available 24/7, with support provided during business hours (8am to 6pm, Monday to Friday).